I know I use a lot of superlatives, but administering standardized tests is pretty close to the worst.

 - If we got paychecks for laughing instead of working

 10. Think about your answers to these compelling “Would you rather” questions

 - Would you rather get pooped on by a bird every time you go outside, or never get pooped on but be allowed outside for 5 hours on Saturdays only?

-- Would you rather change gender every time you sneezed, or not be able to tell the difference between a muffin and a baby?
+- Would you rather have to shout “BLESS ME!” after every time you sneezed, or not be able to tell the difference between a muffin and a baby?

 - Would you rather have to smell a fart all the time or have super bad breath?

 (These questions brought to you by my students.)

 11. Think about how happy it would make you if a parade of your favorite animals and/or people just randomly burst into the room.